bakpakin/Fennel/style.md

 Always return a table from a module.
 Even if you think today that returning a bare function is fine, you will regret it later.

 Loading a module should have no side effects.
+Since modules are tables, their contents can be changed.
+Avoid this temptation, except in the case of reloading the entire module.

 When requiring modules, note that destructuring fields at the top level will interfere with reloading.